My mother's maids, when they did sew and spin,

 O wretched minds, there is no gold that may

-No, no, although thy head were hooped with gold,
+No, no, although thy head was hoopt with gold,

 Cannot repulse the care that follow should.